MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 You may want to do this only after running a network scan job to analyze the repositories in your network, but can also define your repositories yourself.

-**To create your content scan job on the Purview compliance portal:**
+**To create your content scan job on the Microsoft Purview compliance portal:**

 1. From the tabs on the **Information protection scanner** page, select **Content scan jobs**.